QuantFace: Efficient Quantization for Face Restoration: Methods

 Specifically, we propose Quantization-Distillation Low-Rank Adaptation (QD-LoRA).
 We train two low-rank branches simultaneously, while maintaining an identical number of parameters with SVDQuant~\cite{li2025svdquant}.
 The first branch is initialized via SVD and constrained by the backbone weights during training.
 It is designed to prevent excessive deviation from the original parameters.
 The second branch utilizes standard LoRA initialization and is dedicated to distilling knowledge from the FP model to the quantized one.
 The inference procedure is formulated as follows:

-where we use a random Gaussian initialization for $A$ and zero for $B$.
-After training, the two low-rank branches can be merged together.
-That means the auxiliary low-rank branch does not introduce any additional computational overhead during inference, compared with SVDQuant~\cite{li2025svdquant}.
+where we use a random Gaussian initialization for $A$ and zero for $B$ and $R=W-L_1L_2$.
+After training, the two low-rank branches can be merged.
+The auxiliary low-rank branch does not introduce any additional computational overhead during inference compared with SVDQuant~\cite{li2025svdquant}.

-In practice, we find that QD-LoRA achieves superior face restoration performance compared to optimizing a single low-rank branch while maintaining an identical number of parameters.
+In practice, we find that QD-LoRA achieves superior face restoration performance compared to optimizing a single low-rank branch with an identical number of parameters.